How to program Arduino Pro Mini

 Step 5

 Now, select board and port.
-Afterward, Upload this code to the pro- mini-board.
-Now if you want you can remove the Arduino UNO board from the Pro-mini board and give it a separate 5v power supply for the pro-mini board and test the program we uploaded.
+Afterward, Upload this code to the Pro Mini board.
+Once the upload is complete, you can disconnect the Arduino UNO from the Pro Mini and provide a separate 5V power supply to the Pro Mini.
+You can now test the program that was uploaded.

 2.Arduino Nano with Pro Mini